-If your products are supplied with different versions of FlexNet, you must use the latest version of the FlexNet server daemon, lmgrd, for all your products.
+compatible with vendor daemons built using previous versions.
+Note If your products are supplied with different versions of FlexNet, you must use the latest version of t FlexNet server daemon, 1mgrd, for all your products.

 See the version of the Licensing End User Guide supplied with your tools for further information on using licenses from multiple vendors together.